 Parents are asked to observe safe driving habits in the school zone.
 On Road 148, parallel parking is the only option.
 Please do not double-park, park in fire lanes or park in handicapped parking spaces (unless you display a handicapped marker/license).

 Rd.
 148

 Parent Drop-Off

-Parents can use the drop off lane in front of school (Caldwell) or park and walk them to the gate.
+Parents can use the drop-off lane in the parking lot (Caldwell) or park and walk them to the main entrance gate.

-Transitional Kindergarten and Kindergarten Parent Pick-Up
+Parent Pick-Up